Kansans lend a helping hand to Hurricane Dorian victims

 WICHITA, Kan.
 (KSNW) – More help is on the way from Kansas for those in the path of hurricane Dorian.

-Red Cross volunteer Jody Branson flew out of Eisenhower airport headed for North Carolina, but due to the nature of the storm, that could change.
+Red Cross volunteer Jody Branson flew out of Dwight D. Eisenhower Airport headed for North Carolina but due to the nature of the storm that could change.

-Jody Branson, said, “I know Red Cross has undoubtedly had a horrible time placing people in advance like they want to with not knowing exactly where it’s going to land and what the category was and what the needs are.”
+“I know Red Cross has undoubtedly had a horrible time placing people in advance like they want to with not knowing exactly where it’s going to land and what the category was and what the needs are,” said Branson.